-Politicians have been known to benefit from the availability heuristic by playing on myths and half-truths.
+Politicians benefit from the availability heuristic by playing on myths and half-truths.
 The 2016 UK Brexit vote may have been influenced by availability bias.
 Over a number of years many misleading and false stories were published in the British media about the EU.
 In one case the Telegraph and the Express newspapers vastly over estimated the number of long-term EU migrants coming into the country by including the number of short-term migrants (less than 1 year) over 5 consecutive years.

 Conversion marketing – Glossary of Conversion Marketing.